charliemikels/figura-music-player/scripts/music_player/instruments/README.md

-This is a colection of instruments available to song_player.
+This is a collection of instruments available to song_player.

-Scripts in this folder actualy return a list of instrument_builders, allowing one script to return multiple instruments.
+Scripts in this folder actually return a list of instrument_builders, allowing one script to return multiple instruments.

-Instruments are responcible for
+Instruments are responsible for

-1. receiveing and playing instructions
+1. receiving and playing instructions
 2. keeping track of sounds that may need to be stopped or updated
-3. Efficiently handleing the stop_immediatly functions (they may be called by the emergency stop system)
+3. Efficiently handling the stop_immediately functions (they may be called by the emergency stop system)

-Notably they are not responcible for runing their own update loop.
+Notably they are _not_ responsible for running their own update loop.
 Instead they are ticked by SongPlayer.